pranaykurwade/Operation-and-Metric-Analysis/README.md

 # Case Study 2: Investigating Metric Spike
 You will be working with three tables:

-users: Contains one row per user, with descriptive information about that user’s account.
+<br>users: Contains one row per user, with descriptive information about that user’s account.
-events: Contains one row per event, where an event is an action that a user has taken (e.g., login, messaging, search).
+<br>events: Contains one row per event, where an event is an action that a user has taken (e.g., login, messaging, search).
-email_events: Contains events specific to the sending of emails.
+<br>email_events: Contains events specific to the sending of emails.<br>

 # Tasks: